Advertiser Disclosure

 • Utility Tokens: These tokens let users buy goods and services on the blockchain.
 You can use Filecoin to purchase storage space on a decentralized blockchain.
 Some people like decentralized storage because it adds more protection.
 Hackers who get into DropBox may gain access to your files.
 Decentralized file storage protects you from this type of attack.

 • Governance Tokens: These tokens let you vote on important decisions for the blockchain’s future.
 Most stocks let you make a vote on the company’s initiatives.
-Governance tokens follow the same approach for crypto.
+Governance tokens follow the same approach as crypto.
 You’ll get to vote once for each token you own.

 Loading...
 Loading...